-In a piece published in 2021, our founder, Geraldine Wharry, talked about "Growing a new era of trends".
+In a piece published in 2021 on my consultancy's blog , I talked about "Growing a new era of trends".

 I've been thinking a lot about the amount of letting go that has been needed to create this format where an entire community thinks through what a trend means, in the moment, together.
 One member even joked we had rewilded the trend board.
 Because often my work is through my name.
 It's the I. But if you know me, you'll know I am all about the We.